-The increase in NAD+ and sirtuins seems to be one of the reasons that calorie restriction and fasting help to repair our body and delay the diseases of aging.
-Hence, focusing on higher satiety nutrient-dense foods and meals is crucial to delaying the diseases of ageing.
+The increase in NAD+ and sirtuins seems to be one of the reasons that calorie restriction and fasting help repair our bodies and delay the onset of aging.
+Hence, focusing on higher satiety nutrient-dense foods and meals rich in NAD+ precursors like niacin can help delay diseases of ageing.

 You may need more niacin if you: